The Definitive Guide:

 Facing repossession?
 Here’s quick tip.

-Please don’t bury your head in the sand and leave it till eviction day to ask for help.
+If you’re experiencing financial difficulty, please don’t bury your head in the sand and leave it till eviction day to ask for help.

 - Selling at a discount to a ‘we buy any home’ type company is often not your only option.

-- It is possible to get lenders to back off and give you more time to sell on the open market (and get a good price).
+- It is possible to get lenders to back off and give you more time to sell on the open market (and get a good sale price).

 Get in touch: We can help get your lender off your back